 When physicists invent the world’s first video game.
 Physicists?
 Really?
 Don’t believe me, look it up yourself, I know my dear Wikipedia would never lie to me, we’ve been through too much together, to much information assimilated in such short time.
 Anyway, back to the first game, it was a simple tennis game, fun fact : that’s when the world’s first rage quit was recorded too.
 You see what I mean?
 It’s nothing grand or world changing.

 It’s something relatively simple, or is it?
+Simple as it may seem, the game took some time to be created, we should be appreciative of it.
 The trend was picked up by other people, they wanted more, so they created more video games.
 Now, in 2017, you can find any type of video game imaginable for your own taste, but what about other platforms?
-Sure we have consoles but I mean smaller, lighter, go to type of possibilities.
+Sure we have consoles which have changed the world forever but I mean what if we go to a smaller, lighter type of possibilities.
 That’s when smart phones come into play.

 Evolution of technology